Pierre-Lannoy/wp-decalog/DEVELOPER.md

 By doing this way, you can fully integrate DecaLog with your plugin or theme.
 You can even develop a ___listener___ for a plugin or theme you're not the author of - if it has some actions to listen...

 ## Conventions
+To be fully compatible with DecaLog, your ___listener___ (or other pull requests you would like to submit) must respect some rules and adhere to some standards:

 ### General rules
 Because DecaLog is present on the WordPress plugin repository, your code must be compatible with PHP 7.0.
-You can not use BC introduced by PHP 7.1 (like nullable types, constants visibility or void returns) owing to the [wrong usage of pre-commit hooks](https://meta.trac.wordpress.org/ticket/3791) on the WordPress SVN.
+You can not use [breaking changes introduced by PHP 7.1](https://www.php.net/manual/en/migration71.incompatible.php) (like nullable types, constants visibility or void returns) owing to the [wrong usage of pre-commit hooks](https://meta.trac.wordpress.org/ticket/3791) on the WordPress SVN.
 Yes, I know, that's a pity.

+The file defining the class for a ___listener___ must be named `class-<name>.php` where `<name>` is the class name in lower characters.
+This file must reside in `./includes/listeners/`.
+The class name must be in _Upper Camel Case_.

 ### Events standards